Time-assisted energy reconstruction in a highly-granular hadronic calorimeter: Results

 For the local approach to software compensation using only energy bins leads to improvements of about \SI{35}{\percent} over the standard reconstruction.
 At the highest energy points this is slightly less than what is achieved for the global approach, however, for energies of 50 GeV and below the improvements are larger for the local software compensation.
 Adding binning with regards to the hit times improves the energy resolution further by about \SIrange{3}{4}{\percent} on average, bringing it to or beyond the level achieved with global software compensation over the full energy range.
 This shows that on a local level the hit time measurements are capable of improving the energy resolution compared to the standard local software compensation approach used for the energy reconstruction in the AHCAL.
+The linearity of both the local and global software compensation approaches are improved compared to the standard reconstruction and comparable between the purely energy based and time-assisted approaches.

 In \autoref{fig:results:globalLocalSC} the global and local version of the time assisted software compensation methods are compared.
 Besides the highest energy of \SI{80}{\GeV} where both methods show the same performance, the local approach gives better results with about a \SI{5}{\percent} higher improvement over the standard reconstruction for most energies.
 These results reflect the observation that the local approach to software compensation is making better use of the additional time information.